List of Murder One characters: Francesca Cross

 (Donna Murphy) Richard's first wife and a close friend of Ted's.
 She grew tired of his long history of infidelity and divorced him soon after he was cleared of Jessica's murder.
 She later had a brief affair with Ted after he and Annie separated.

 Dr. Graham Lester

-(Stanley Kamel) Neil's psychiatrist, later found to part of a conspiracy to frame Neil.
-He testified that Neil had called his office the night of Jessica's murder and confessing to the crime.
+(Stanley Kamel) Neil's psychiatrist was later found to be part of a conspiracy to frame Neil.
+He testified that Neil had called his office the night of Jessica's murder and confessed to the crime.
 Hoffman attempted to undermine his credibility by presenting evidence that Lester had sexually abused female patients.

 Roberto Portalegre

-(Miguel Sandoval) A business associate of Richard Cross' from Brazil, he is in fact a cocaine dealer.
+(Miguel Sandoval) A business associate of Richard Cross' from Brazil, he is a cocaine dealer.
 Cross asked Ted to represent Roberto's son Eduardo on a rape charge, though Roberto paid the young girl off before he can do anything.
 After Eduardo is later charged with attempting to strangle another girl, Ted begins to wonder if he had something to do with Jessica's death.